 Organized by the Smartsville Church Restoration Fund, Inc., the non-profit organization working to restore the historic, former Catholic Church of the Immaculate Conception, Pioneer Day offers fascinating historic guided tours, music on stage, historic personage interpretations at our intimate Timbuctoo Theater venue, great food, exhibits and displays, arts and crafts vendors, children’s activities, games, and lots of plain old good fun.

 Guided tours of the town site of Sucker Flat and the hydraulic mining areas will be conducted almost continuously during the day.
 The former Catholic Church, constructed in 1871, will be open for inspection so that recent restoration work can be observed, and numerous other local Smartsville historical sites will be identified on a map for self-guided tours.
-See the progress we are making on a new stairway up to our new front porch.

 Visit our very popular Timbuctoo Theater, an expanded story-telling area where experts and pioneer family members present unique insights into life in the early days of Smartsville and Timbuctoo.
 We still have openings for historic character impersonators, so let us know if you would like to participate.